MicrosoftDocs/azure-reference-other/studio-module-reference/build-count-table-deprecated.md

 This article describes how to use the **Build Count Table** module in Azure Machine Learning Studio to analyze training data and create a *count table*, which contains the joint distribution of all feature columns given a specified label column.

 The table of counts is used as an input to the [Count Featurizer (deprecated)](count-featurizer-deprecated.md) module.
-From the count-based information, the **Count Featurizer** module creates a set of features that is more compact than the original training data, but which captures all the most useful information.
+From the count-based information, the **Count Featurizer** module creates a new set of features, which is more compact than the original training data, but which captures all the most useful information.

 > [!IMPORTANT]
 > This module and related modules have been deprecated.
-The older versions are provided solely to support s who have existing experiments that use the older modules for count-based featurization.
+The older versions are provided solely to support existing experiments that use previous modules for count-based featurization.
 We recommend that you upgrade your experiment to use the newer modules, to take advantage of new features.
 >
 >  For all new experiments, we recommend that you use the following modules:
 >